 Click here to see profiles of our Ph.D. students.

 Click here for more information about the Ph.D. and M.A. programs emphasizing Evaluation and Applied Research Methods.

 This initiative provides cutting-edge services for organizations in the broader Los Angeles area.
-SBOS Fellows are advanced students from a range of specializations (e.g., Evaluation and Applied Research Methods, Organizational Behavior, Positive Developmental Psychology, etc.), and all bring with them a very strong methodological background.
-SBOS Fellows work with the partner organization for approximately 12-15 hours per week for three months, and can assist with a wide range of tasks, such as program evaluation, data collection and analysis, grantwriting, and other tasks as needed.
-SBOS fellows are selected based on exceptional performance in both the classroom and on supervised projects, and they are nominated based on their fit with your organizational needs.
+DBOS Fellows are advanced students from a range of specializations (e.g., Evaluation and Applied Research Methods, Organizational Behavior, Positive Developmental Psychology, etc.), and all bring with them a very strong methodological background.
+DBOS Fellows work with the partner organization for approximately 12-15 hours per week for three months, and can assist with a wide range of tasks, such as program evaluation, data collection and analysis, grantwriting, and other tasks as needed.
+DBOS fellows are selected based on exceptional performance in both the classroom and on supervised projects, and they are nominated based on their fit with your organizational needs.
 To be considered as a placement site and to discuss the requirements for participating, please email John.LaVelle@cgu.edu.

 Research and Jobs Coordinator

 The Claremont Evaluation Center’s Research and Jobs Coordinator is Nicole Porter.
 The focus of this position is to connect members of the CEC with exciting and innovative opportunities, and to help develop strategic partnerships.
 These can range from one-time consultations to multi-year evaluation projects, or even internships for our evaluation-focused master’s or doctoral students.
 If you would like to share an opportunity with the CEC, please email email@example.com.